AlexPl292/IdeaVim-EasyMotion/README.md

 improve the experience of AceJump users.
 You can disable this feature by adding `let g:EasyMotion_override_acejump = 0` to your `~/.ideavimrc`.

+An additional feature of this plugin: AceJump jumps will be added to IdeaVim jump list (no need for `set easymotion`).

 #### `mapleader` mapping

 If you want to change your leader key, please make sure the `mapleader` command appears before the `set easymotion` command in your `~/.ideavimrc`: